2022

 University Hospitals Bristol and Weston…

-Concerns summary The patient was inappropriately allocated a low falls risk, and crucially, the subsequent Root Cause Analysis and senior staff initially failed to recognise this error.
+Concerns summary (AI summary) The patient was inappropriately allocated a low falls risk, and crucially, the subsequent Root Cause Analysis and senior staff initially failed to recognise this error.
 This suggests a significant lack of learning and potential flaws in policy understanding or the policy itself.

 Robyn Skilton